Machpela: The Cave of the Patriarchs in Hebron, Palestine

 believed in a Trinity composed of God, Mary and Jesus Christ.

-Marriage, protection of: The terms "protection of marriage" or
+Marriage, protection of and Marriage, defense of: The terms "protection of marriage" or

-"protection of traditional marriage" are used by religious and social
+"protection of traditional marriage," or simply "defense of marriage" are often used by religious and social

-conservatives to refer to activity designed to give opposite-sex couples
+conservatives to refer to any attempt to give opposite-sex couples

-same-sex couples from marrying and thereby protecting themselves and their
+same-sex couples from marrying and thereby denying such couples and their

-children with approximately 1,500 state and federal government benefits,
+children access to approximately 1,380 state and federal government benefits,

 Martyr: Greek for "witness."
 A person who dies for their faith or